dpc-sdp/ckanext-datavic-harvester/README.md

         "additional_fields_as_extras": ["anzlic_id", "package_scope"]

 ...will scan the harvested source dataset for `anzlic_id` and `package_scope` and if they exist they will be added to the destination dataset as extras.

-### ignore_workflow_status

-This setting can be used on the ODP harvester to ignore any post-harvest processing required to set the respective `workflow_status` and `organization_visibility` fields for the datasets.

-Default: False

 ### exclude_sdm_records